bauerj/paperless_app/README.md

 - A Mac, which is needed to compile the iOS app
 - An Apple Developer Program Membership (USD99,-)

-If anyone else happens to have all of those and wants to take care of distributing the app there, please let me know.
+If anyone else happens to have all of those and wants to take care of distributing the app there, please help us out in https://github.com/bauerj/paperless_app/issues/54.

 ## How to help?